AlphaAmbush/SeleniumProject/README.md

 # Selenium UI Testing Project for https://www.saucedemo.com

-This project automates UI testing for the website https://www.saucedemo.com using Python and pytest.
+This project automates UI testing for the website https://www.saucedemo.com using Python, Selenium and pytest.

 ## Requirements